MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/image-insights.md

 > [!IMPORTANT]
 > Because [Bing Visual Search API](../../bing-visual-search/overview.md) provides more comprehensive image insights, use it instead of Bing Image Insights API.

-Each image includes an insights token that you can use to get information about the image.
-For example, you can get a collection of related images, web pages that include the image, or a list of merchants where you can buy the product shown in the image.
+Sometimes users want to get information about an image, such as getting related images, getting web pages that include the image, or getting a list of merchants where you can buy the product shown in the image.
+Each image includes an insights token that you can use to get these insights and others.

 To get insights about an image, get the image's [imageInsightsToken](../reference/response-objects.md#image-imageinsightstoken) token in the response.